Make Your Summer Job Impactful

 Work in teams of two or four, live in the cabins, platform tents or tipis with their campers and facilitate all programming throughout the day.
-Teen programming consists of three subunits—Counselors In Training (C.I.T.’s), Expedition/XL (eXtreme Leadership) and traditional Teen Camp.
+Teen programming consists of two sub-units—Counselors In Training (C.I.T.’s) and traditional Teen Camp.

 Teen programs are unique in that its counselors create their schedule and implement programming for each sub-unit.
-Teen Camp and XL campers stay two-weeks on camp with a two or three-day off-site trip.
-Expedition sessions are one-week in length with most of their time spent off-site on a kayaking or backpacking trip.
+Teen Camp campers stay two-weeks on camp with a two or three-day off-site trip.
 C.I.T. programs occur in both three-week and two-week session lengths.

 All teen staff will receive a 24-hour break every six-day work week however it may be scheduled other days/ times of the week than the fixed Saturday noon to Sunday noon.